L4DR48/CapstoneProject/ENVIRONMENT_SETUP.md

         3. Use environment variables in deployment platforms

 9. Deployment Notes
-          - When deploying (Streamlit Cloud, Render, etc.):
+          - When deploying (Streamlit Cloud, Render, etc.)
           - Add environment variables directly in the platform dashboard
           - Do not upload .env files